salahsaeed19/task-manager/README.md

    ```

 8. **Access the app in your browser:**
    Open your browser and go to `http://127.0.0.1:8000` to access the task management API.
-To access the Django admin interface, go to `http://127.0.0.1:8000/admin` and log in with the superuser credentials.
+For the Django admin interface, go to `http://127.0.0.1:8000/admin` and log in with the superuser credentials.

 ### API Endpoints